That if my package open shows,

 Thank God sick leave still remains

-And some home for orphan packages?
+And a home for orphan packages?

 — Poem and collage (of the view through a café window) by William Eaton